 Click here for dates, times, locations of the Queens Farmers Markets.

 Queens Street Fairs

-Updated June 7, 2013 / Queens Buzz.
-This report contains the dates and maps of most of the Queens Street Fairs and Festivals in the neighborhoods of Astoria, Long Island City LIC, Sunnyside, Woodside, Jackson Heights, Elmhurst, Corona, Flushing, Forest Hills, Jamaica NY and more.
+March 1, 2014 / Queens Buzz.
+THE MOST COMPREHENSIVE GUIDE INCLUDING the dates and maps of most of the Queens Street Fairs and Festivals in the neighborhoods of Astoria, Long Island City LIC, Sunnyside, Woodside, Jackson Heights, Elmhurst, Corona, Flushing, Forest Hills, Jamaica NY and more.

 Community Supported Agriculture In Queens

 Unbeknownst to many of Queens denizens there are a number of CSA's which are currently in the process of signing up members to participate in this years harvest.
 Essentially the way CSA's work, is to enroll participants for weekly fresh food deliveries for about five months, in exchange for a flat fee and [in some cases] for a few hours of volunteer work.
 But there's a bit more to the story than that, including different food options, share options, community events and CSA history.
-Click this link to learn more about CSA's in Queens and where and how to participate in one - including links to CSA websites.
+Click this link to learn more about Queens CSA's including Astoria, LIC, Jackson Heights CSAs, as well as in Flushing, Woodside, Sunnyside, Ozone Park, Forest Hills and Douglaston.
+The report below tells where and how to participate in one - including links to CSA websites.

 Click this link for a listing of the farmers markets in Queens.

 Click to view Queens Shopping & LifeStyle

 Click this link for promotions, discounts and coupons in Woodside, Sunnyside and Queens.